olanuges90/analytics-data-lake/README.md

 Step 4: Create a Virtual environment for the Python project.

-- Run the commmand to create an isolated environment for the Python project:
+- Run the command to create an isolated environment for the Python project:

       python -m venv venv